johnjjung/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 arbitrary namespaces of another container via `nsenter` when run with `CAP_SYS_ADMIN`.

-*Please see the User Stories section for additional examples and Alternatives Considered for the considerable list of other solutions we considered.*
+_Please see the User Stories section for additional examples and Alternatives Considered for the considerable list of other solutions we considered._

 ## Implementation Details

-The implementation of `kubectl debug` closely mirrors the implementation of `kubectl exec`, with most of the complexity implemented in the `kubelet`.
-How functionality like this best fits into Kubernetes API has been contentious.
-In order to make progress, we will start with the smallest possible API change, extending `/exec` to support Debug Containers, and iterate.

 From the perspective of the user, there's a new command, `kubectl debug`, that creates a Debug Container and attaches to its console.
 We believe a new command